notflan/termsync/README.md

 ```

 ## Pitfalls
-* The library respectfully asks the programmer to not  use the `Terminal` interface instead of the `Console` interface for all reads and writes in the program.
+* The library respectfully asks the programmer to use the `Terminal` interface instead of the `Console` interface for all reads and writes in the program.
 I realise this is not ideal, or even possible in some cases.
   This can cause problems when dependencies write to `Console` and can break lines and such.
   Maybe I will try to fix this if I run into this problem.
 * Currently only full line writes are supported at a time.